meharbhamrah/CSKeywords/README.md

 - Linux Foundation: The Linux Foundation is like a library for open-source knowledge.
 It's an organization that supports and promotes open-source projects, including the Linux operating system.

-- CNCF: CNCF is like a club for cloud-native techies.
-It stands for the Cloud Native Computing Foundation and hosts open-source projects for cloud-native applications.

-- Zero Knowledge: Zero knowledge is like proving you have the answer without revealing the answer itself.
-It's a cryptographic technique for secure authentication.

-- Cgroups: Cgroups are like fences for processes.
-They help manage and limit resources (like CPU and memory) for running processes in a Linux system.

 - Hyper-converged infrastructure (HCI): HCI is like a Swiss Army knife for data centers.
 It combines storage, computing, and networking into one integrated system for efficient data management.

 - Web Assembly (Wasm): Web Assembly is like a universal translator for web browsers.
 It's a binary instruction format that enables high-performance web applications across different platforms.

-- KVM: KVM is like a virtual theater for computers.
-It's a virtualization solution for running multiple operating systems on a single host.

-- Xen: Xen is like an usher at a theater, directing performances (virtual machines).
-It's an open-source hypervisor for virtualization.

 ## Docker